lar9482/Interpreter/README.md

 ## Expressions
   - Support for binary expressions and unary expressions.
-  - Full precedence evaluation using infex notation.
+  - Full precedence evaluation using infix notation.
   - +, -, *, %, <, <=, >, >= operators for integers
   - &&, ||, ! for booleans.
   - ==, != for both booleans and integers.